 What is a cookie?

-There are also some ‘external’ links which leave the site completely, such as the social networking options at the bottom of each page.
+There are also some ‘external’ links which leave the site completely, such as the social networking options.
 We do not take responsibility for any cookies that may be downloaded once you click one of those.

 Which cookies do we use?